jonasbn/til/jenkins/use_a_script_for_freestyle_projects.md

 # Use a script for __freestyle__ projects

-If you are using freestyle projects for Jenskins, you can gain a lot from isolating your implementation of the actual run in a basic shell script.
+If you are using freestyle projects for Jenkins, you can gain a lot from isolating your implementation of the actual run in a basic shell script.

 It holds the following benefits:

 1. You can keep it under version control
-2. You can generalize it a re-use it for other projects
+2. You can generalise it a re-use it for other projects
 3. It is easier to test
 4. It is easier to maintain